-Common App Awarded Grants from the Kresge Foundation and the Michelson 20mm Foundation to Help Serve Underrepresented Students
+Common App Wins Grants from the Kresge and Michelson 20mm

 Arlington, VA- Common App, the non-profit membership organization dedicated to access, equity and integrity in the college admissions process, today announced that they have been awarded a $350,000 grant from the Kresge Foundation and a $25,000 grant from the Michelson 20mm Foundation that will be used to improve crucial support provided to underrepresented students throughout the nation, including aiding students who have started but not completed a college application and helping students navigate the scholarship process and secure additional financial aid.